Honoring Our Sheros Stand Down

 The Baltimore County Delta Foundation (BCDF) is a 501 (c) (3) organization created to support public service and community outreach programs and services in Baltimore County.
 One of the signature programs of the Foundation is to assist in breaking the cycle of homelessness, unemployment, and disengagement of veterans.
 According to a report compiled by the National Coalition for Homeless Veterans, it is estimated that there are 2,062 homeless veterans in Maryland.

 The Baltimore County Delta Foundation (BCDF) is dedicated to meeting the needs of homeless women veterans in Maryland.
-It is estimated in a report compiled by the National Coalition for Homeless Veterans that there are 2,062 homeless veterans in Maryland.
-This event entitled “Honoring our Sheroes: Networking and Engaging to Empower Female Veterans “is reaching out to women in Baltimore County and surrounding metropolitan areas.
+It is estimated in a report compiled by the National Coalition for Homeless Veterans that there are more than 2,062 homeless veterans in Maryland.
+This event entitled “Honoring our Sheroes” reaches out to women in Baltimore County and surrounding metropolitan areas.

 Stand Down has had the support of the Department of Veterans Affairs, veteran groups, VA Women’s Healthcare System, VA Maryland Health Community Integration Services, Baltimore County Department of Planning – Homeless Services, DLLR, HUD-VASH, The Baltimore County Department of Economic and Workforce Development’s Mobile Career Center Veterans Services, Goodwill Industries, Alliance, Inc., local businesses, many community agencies, donors and volunteers to name a few.